 For years we have enjoyed book clubs.
 I began them as a way to add joy, excitement, and adventure to our homeschool.
 Recently, I started sharing these with others, and it has involved into an online book club where I add rabbit trails of discovery and a sprinkle of magic dust.

-I have created an online book club for Those Darn Squirrels Fly South, and it is free to my subscribers for a limited time!
+I have created an online book club for Those Darn Squirrels Fly South.
 It goes on rabbit trails of discovery about bird migration, fireflies and more.
 It’s a self-paced online course that your kids can go through themselves or you can work on together.
 AND, it NEVER expires.
-If you would like to try out our book clubs, just click the link below and receive your free online book club for Those Darn Squirrels Fly South.
+If you would like to try out our book clubs, just click the link below to get your mini online book club for Those Darn Squirrels Fly South.
+CLICK HERE to get a coupon only available to subscribers!
 Enjoy some fun new nature study ideas.

 Now for the awesome new Link-Up Party!